The votes of the VTA/County Bicycle-Pedestrian Advisory Committee regarding pedestrians along expressways and SB 1233.

 Introduction

-The VTA/County Bicycle-Pedestrian Advisory Committee (BPAC) is an official advisory committee both for the VTA Board and Santa Clara County Board of Supervisors.
+The VTA/County Bicycle-Pedestrian Advisory Committee (BPAC) is an official advisory committee for two boards, the VTA Board and the Santa Clara County Board of Supervisors.

-The first vote (input to County Expressway Master Plan in 2002)
+The first vote as the VTA/County BPAC: input to Expressway Master Plan in 2002 (approved by BOS in 2003)

 The first BPAC vote (May 8, 2002), as their input to the draft County Expressway Master Plan, was unanimously that "all pedestrian prohibition signs be removed from the expressways."
 [See details of the vote.]